rfong/sustenance/bread/ny_sourdough_bagels.md

 Start thinking about bagels 48 hours before you want to eat them (or more if your starter has been inactive for a while).
 Bagels are really easy to work into a busy schedule.

-- T-2 days: Feed starter
+- T-2 days: Feed starter (2x/day until ready)
 - T-1 AM: Mix sponge in morning (10m)
 - T-1 PM: Mix dough at night (15m)
 - T+0 Baking day: Boil & bake in the evening (1-2hr)